 4. Administration of Distinguished Contribution to Psychological Science Award

 4.1 Nomination Process

 - A call for nominations for the Distinguished Contribution to Psychological Science Award will be:

 - Provided to the Heads of School or Department of each tertiary institution or higher education provider in Australia.

 - Candidates must be nominated for the Award by a Member of the Society

 - Nominations should be submitted in writing and must include:

-- A letter of nomination addressing the items referred to in section 2
+- A nomination form, completed by a Member of the Society, that addresses the items referred to in section 2

 - A curriculum vitae which outlines details of all publications, grants and prizes; and